nilsee/yet-another-micro-orm/README.md

 # yet-another-micro-orm
 Micro ORM for Java

-Entity rules
+# Entity rules
 -   Entity fields MUST only be primitives and String
 -   Fields SHOULD preferably have same name as database column
 -   Only one int id (primary key with auto increment), that MUST be marked with annotation @Id
--   Entity fields not of same name as table must use @Column(name="db_collumn_name>")
+-   Entity fields not of same name as table MUST use @Column(name="db_collumn_name>")
--   Fileds that does not have a corresponding db columns must be annotaited with @Exclude
+-   Fields that does not have a corresponding db column must be annotaited with @Exclude
 -   Entity MAY be annotation with @Entity